thoth-industries/instaluvy/aura_guidelines/class_A.md

 # infractions
 Please politely provide infractors a link to this document.
 But otherwise please stay out of arguments.

+# locmomprotion
+Open Hearts Open Hands does great work in Lewisburg, KY and elsewhere.
+Go find their fb and consider donating.

 ____________________________________________________________

 feel free to link to this document wherever, whenever.
 It itself isn't a very aura-sensitive thing.